-This week's Agent Spotlight features Stephen Fraser of Jennifer DeChiara Literary Agency.
+This week's Agent Spotlight features Stephen Fraser, who is an Executive Literary Agent at Jennifer DeChiara Literary Agency

 Status: Open to submissions.

 About: “Stephen Fraser joined the Jennifer DeChiara Literary Agency as an agent in January 2005.
 He worked most recently at HarperCollins Children’s Books, where he edited such creative talents as Mary Engelbreit, Gregory Maguire, Michael Hague, Ann Rinaldi, Kathryn Lasky, Brent Hartinger, Stephen Mitchell, and Dan Gutman.
 He began his career at Highlights for Children and later worked at Scholastic and Simon & Schuster.
 A graduate of Middlebury College in Vermont, he has a Master’s degree in Children’s Literature from Simmons College in Boston.
-He represents both children’s and adult books in a wide range of genres. “ (Link)
+He represents both children’s and adult books in a wide range of genres.“ (From the agency website)

 About the Agency: